Right to buy

 • Stamp duty

-Annual costs you may have to pay
+Annual costs you might have to pay

 • Mortgage repayments